pione/pione/README.md

 # PIONE

-PIONE is Process-rule for Input/Output Negotiation Enviromenment.
+PIONE(Process-rule for Input/Output Negotiation Enviromenment) is a rule-based workflow engine.
 You can write complex process as simple rules and run it with distributing many machines easily.

 Currently PIONE is beta version under heavy development.